 Now in the browser open

-to download the certificate of the burpsuite which will downloadcacert.der
+http://burp/in the browser and click onCA Certificateto download the certificate of the burpsuite which will downloadcacert.derfile.

 In the browser type